sonicproject/welcome-to-politics/README.md

 # Welcome To Politics

-The goal is to create a political polling and debate platform.
+The goal is to create a political polling and vigorous debate platform.

 I will be posting more information and inviting developers to collaborate with me soon.